Close Menu

 Mixing algae into the forage for cows can significantly reduce methane emissions.
 This is what ongoing research at the University of California in the United States shows.

-Methane is 25-30 times stronger greenhouse gas than carbon dioxide, and although it is not as long-lived in the atmosphere, it is still considered to be one of the most significant greenhouse gases resulting in man-made global warming.
+Methane is 25-30 times stronger a greenhouse gas than carbon dioxide, and although it is not as long-lived in the atmosphere, it is still considered to be one of the most significant greenhouse gases resulting in man-made global warming.

 Researchers at the University of California in the United States have mixed small amounts of red algae into the forage and have seen that the methane content decreases considerably by means of measurements of the exhaled air.
 This is not the first study to show how seaweed reduced methane emissions, as we wrote two years ago about research in Australia.
 The explanation is that an enzyme in the algae prevents methane from forming in the cow rumen (the first chamber in the alimentary canal of ruminant animals).